PSA: Please call or write Tulsi Gabbard and thank her for questioning the official story of the Syria sarin incident.

-Did President Trump really order the US Army Cyber Command to hack Veterans Today to stop the viral story exposing the White Helmets’ fakery and apparent murder of children?
+Did President Trump really order the US Army Cyber Command to hack VT to stop the viral story exposing the White Helmets’ fakery and apparent murder of children?

 Or was it really Jared Kushner, the nominal President’s son-in-law, who gave the order?